 - Usage Lens: Understand key consumption metrics, user participation and the return that your Nintex investment is bringing to your organization.
 This lens answers questions such as: What’s the extent of my Nintex usage?
 How many people use Nintex?
 How many workflows and forms do I have?
 Watch the video.

 - Process Intelligence Lens: Measure the activities occurring within the processes you’ve automated using the Nintex platform.
 This lens answers questions such as: How many instances have I run?
 Which processes are successful?
 Which need work?
 Watch the video.

 The result?
 Attractive dashboards and reports that provide incredible insights into your organization.
-While providing Microsoft Power BI integration, Nintex Hawkeye enables you to use the BI tool of your choice – whether it’s Splunk, Tableau, Qlik, Domo or something else – as long as it supports industry-standard APIs, Luke said.
+While providing Microsoft Power BI integration, Nintex Analytics enables you to use the BI tool of your choice – whether it’s Splunk, Tableau, Qlik, Domo or something else – as long as it supports industry-standard APIs, Luke said.

 You’ll Be The Workflow Analytics Guru of Your Organization

 Only one mild side effect comes with the territory of mastering next-gen data dashboards and insights: You’ll be your organization’s go-to.

 While much continues to change in business, collaboration remains critical.
 Working dynamically across teams and initiatives ranks at the top as a success factor for fast-paced organizations.